chiragsanghvi/JavascriptSDK/README.md

 * Raw Emails
 * Templated Emails

 Email is accessed through the Appacitive.Email module.
 Before you get to sending emails, you need to configure smtp settings.
-You can either configure it from the portal or in the `Email` module with your mail provider settings.
+You can either configure it from the portal or in the `Email` module with your mail provider's settings.

 ```javascript
 Appacitive.Email.setupEmail({